-Either party may terminate the employment agreement with four weeks written notice, unless otherwise negotiated with the employer.
+The employee/employer may terminate the employment agreement with four weeks written notice, unless otherwise negotiated with the employer.
 Agreement for a shorter notice period will not be unreasonably withheld.
 When the agreed notice is not given, the unexpired notice may be paid or forfeited by the party failing to give the agreed notice.

-This shall not prevent the employer from summarily dismissing the employee without notice for serious misconduct or other good cause in accordance with the Waikato DHB's disciplinary procedures and/or rules of conduct.
+This shall not prevent the employer from summarily dismissing any employee without notice for serious misconduct or other good cause in accordance with the employing DHB's disciplinary procedures and/or rules of conduct.